Everything you need from a business phone without the fluff

 Each of these call groups can have its own call queue.
 For example, a queue of prospect calls to the sales team, a queue of regular customer calls to the support team, a queue of VIP customer calls to the support team, and so on.

-When should you use call queues?
+When to use call queues

 Call queues are normally used when a company receives more calls than it can instantly handle.
 Instead of employing more staff to handle holidays or peak hours, you can efficiently manage calls through better resource management.